Battle of Saint-Cast: The battle

 Bligh broke camp by 3:00 in the morning of the 11th and reached the beach at Saint-Cast before 9:00 but the embarcation went very slowly.
 The transports stood well off shore and the flat-bottomed landing boats used to carry some 70 men each were initially employed loading supplies, artillery, livestock and horses.
 Hardly any soldiers had embarked when the French appeared and began a cannonade of the beach.

-Bligh had formed the 1st Foot Guards and the grenadier companies of the line regiments into a rear guard of about 1500 men under the command of the Guards Brigade commander, Major-General Dury, to cover the withdrawal of the army from behind some dunes along the beach.
+Bligh had formed the 1st Foot Guards and the grenadier companies of the line regiments into a rear guard of about 1,500 men under the command of the Guards Brigade commander, Major-General Dury, to cover the withdrawal of the army from behind some dunes along the beach.
 A great deal of confusion and panic set in among the British in the hurry to get off the beach.
 The French forces moved down a covered way to the beach and deployed three brigades into line with a fourth in reserve.
 The five frigates and the bomb ketches tried to cover the British embarkation and their fire disordered and drove back the French line for a while.
 The French artillery batteries were well positioned on higher ground commanding the beach and the bay.
 They exchanged shots with the ships of the fleet, and sank three landing boats full of soldiers; other landing boats were damaged on the beach.
 When the British troops remaining ashore were some 3,000, the French closed in.
 Under fire from the British fleet, the French advanced against the final British position led by a battalion of 300 men of combined grenadier companies in a bayonet charge commanded by the Marquis de Cussi and Comte de Montaigu.
 The rear guard under Dury attempted a counter-attack in which he was fatally wounded and the 1st Foot Guards and line grenadiers broke and fled into the sea with 800 killed and over 700 taken prisoner.
 The French infantry pursued the stragglers into waist-deep water until the fleet ceased fire, at which point they attended to the British wounded, having suffered about 300 casualties themselves.

+In all, the British suffered casualties of 2,300 killed and wounded, as well as 800 prisoners.
+French regular troops lost 155 killed and 340 wounded; militia losses are not included.